 What style of yoga is right for me?

 There are many different styles of yoga, which as a beginner to yoga you can choose from.
 Some styles are fast paced and vigorous while others are very gentle and slow-moving.
 All of the styles of yoga have benefits, so evaluating your individual needs and personality type will help point you in the right direction.
-You can read a description of the styles of yoga offered at Hot Dog Yoga by clicking here.
+You can read a description of the styles of yoga offered at Hot Dog Yoga above.

 I just found out I am pregnant, should I do yoga?

 Yoga is a great way to support you body and the newly forming body of your child.
 There are some precautions however, so you will want to let your teacher know that you are pregnant, especially if you are in your first trimester.
 If you have a strong existing practice at the time of falling pregnant, there is no reason why you shouln't continue your practice, with some modifications.
 However, if you have never done yoga before, it might not be advisable to start a practice now - unless with a pre natal class.
 Please do not attend Hot Yoga classes during any trimester.